Maggie-XShen/smc-in-a-box/README.md

 ```

 ## Build & Run on Cloud Provider
-The deployment and execution are managed through ansible.
+The deployment and execution on Google Cloud are managed through ansible.
 Details are described in the following repository.
 https://github.com/GUSecLab/smc-in-a-box-ansible/tree/main

 ## Build & Run Locally (without Docker Compose)